boriss3D/Service-aggregating-events/README.md

-The form containing at the top of the home page: a text field for entering the phrase, an dropdown field: future, ongoing and future, and all, the "search" button.
+The form containing at the top of the home page: a text field for entering the phrase, a dropdown field: future, ongoing and future, and all, the "search" button.
 The entered phrase will be searched in the title.
 Search results will be placed on a separate page, in the same layout as on the home page.
 The search results page will also have a search form same as on the home page.
 Its fields will be set according to the currently selected criteria.